memgraph/docs/cypher-manual/reading-existing-data.md

 Inside `WHERE` clause, you can use regular expressions for text filtering.
 To use a regular expression, you need to use the `=~` operator.

-For example, finding all `Person` nodes which have a name ending with `son`.
+For example, finding all `Person` nodes which have a name ending with `son`:

 ```cypher
 MATCH (n :Person) WHERE n.name =~ ".*son$" RETURN n;